Spencerx/xtal/README.md

 Topics:
-Analogue, Digital, Computer Architecture & Engineering, Computer Models, Circular Economy, DSP, FPGA/FPSC/ASIC, HPC, Hybrid, Optical and Stream computing, Analogue & Digital Radio, Design, Fiber applications with meta materials for power over fiber, RF over Fiber to begin with(as in proposed 6G/7G wireless standard iterations, interesting to see what futurists can usefully speculate for 10G wireless apart from what some might expect to be obvious engineering milestones to achieve on that route, it will be useful to visualise and map it until it happens).
+Analogue, Digital, Computer Architecture & Engineering, Computer Models, Circular Economy, DSP, FPGA/FPSC/ASIC, HPC, Hybrid, Optical and Stream computing, Analogue & Digital Radio, Design, Fiber applications with meta materials for power over fiber, RF over Fiber to begin with(as in proposed 6G/7G wireless standard iterations, interesting to see what futurists can usefully speculate for 10G wireless apart from what some might expect to be obvious engineering milestones to achieve on that route, it will be useful to visualise and map it until it happens, the easiest example that comes to mind is satellite solar as demonstrated in the last year, 2023 by CALTECH as in California Institute of Technology's Space Solar Power Project demonstrating the principal rather than the practical application were you can try it your self by terrestrial means while ting of it as a optimisation problem where you can compare with the potential for wind on any viable tower or tall building via GlobalWindMap.com), the idea is getting all sources of power and selling excess to the grid while balancing power based on base station demand vs network capacity saving generator fuel along with making use of a high structure or sharing access  with other services onsite including HVAC* and spectrum efficiency while considering operating parameters as set by standards, guidelines, operating procedures and rules operation, the blockchain ledger has a lot to offer since most of it has yet to come to fruition with people still coming to terms with its potential in lock down the primary motivator may still be there but without the other obvious motivation of being in lockdown without avenue to work out hard problems, this is the focus for many other efforts where people or organisations can now work on decentralisation of networking resources not just the pure abstraction of it as in Software Defined Architecture on the Blockchain, these can be mutually exclusive, subject to change ofcourse or just further developments in software defined hardware that will articulate this in years and months to come.

 Ammonia as a net zero fuel has circular economy potential https://amogy.co/technology/ https://www.weforum.org/organizations/amogy/